Aliqyan-21/RaNdDoOm/README.md

 # Password Generator

-This C++ project introduces a sophisticated and customizable password generator that produces robust and unpredictable passwords.
+This C++ project provides offers a powerful, versatile and customizable password generator that creates strong and random passwords for me and you.

 ## Unique Algorithm

-The password generation algorithm implemented in this project ensures the creation of strong and random passwords through a carefully crafted process.
-The following steps outline the unique algorithm:
+The password generation algorithm is meticulously crafted to guarantee both strength and randomness in the generated passwords.

+### Algorithm Overview:

 1. **Initialize Character Sets:**
    - Define arrays `alphabets`, `nums`, and `symbols` representing lowercase letters, numbers, and symbols, respectively.